donkevlar/KOReaderPyLink/README.md

+# KOReaderPyLink
-# Koreader position sync server
+## Koreader position sync server

+*This is a modified fork of b1n4ryj4n/koreader-sync with some additional logging and slightly modified endpoints.*

 ## Description